hypnotoad08/NGeoNamesCore/README.md

 # ![Logo](https://raw.githubusercontent.com/Hypnotoad08/NGeoNamesCore/master/icon.png) NGeoNamesCore

-This project is a fork of the original [NGeoNames](https://github.com/RobThree/NGeoNames) by RobThree, which has been modified to be compatible with .NET Core and .NET 6+.
+This project is a fork of the original [NGeoNames](https://github.com/RobThree/NGeoNames) by RobThree, which has been modified to be compatible with .NET Core and .NET 6+, and now fully supports **.Net 8**

 ### Changes in this fork:
-- Migrated from .NET Framework 4.5 to .NET Core / .NET 6.
+- Migrated from .NET Framework 4.5 to .NET Core / .NET 6+.
+- Now compatible with .Net 8
 - Renamed the project to **NGeoNamesCore** to reflect .NET Core compatibility.
 - Updated dependencies and APIs to support .NET Core and the latest .NET standards.
 - All methods have been updated to follow async patterns for better scalability.

 Inspired by [OfflineReverseGeocode](https://github.com/AReallyGoodName/OfflineReverseGeocode) found in [this Reddit post](http://www.reddit.com/r/programming/comments/281msj/).
 You may also be interested in [GeoSharp](https://github.com/Necrolis/GeoSharp).
 Uses [KdTree](https://github.com/codeandcats/KdTree).

-This library provides classes for downloading, reading, parsing, writing, and composing [files from GeoNames.org](http://download.geonames.org/export/dump/) and offers (reverse) geocoding methods such as `NearestNeighbourSearch()` and `RadialSearch()` on the downloaded dataset(s).
+This library provides classes for asynchronously downloading, reading, parsing, writing, and composing [files from GeoNames.org](http://download.geonames.org/export/dump/) and offers (reverse) geocoding methods such as `NearestNeighbourSearchAsync()` and `RadialSearchAsync()` on the downloaded dataset(s).

-The library is now available as a [NuGet package](https://www.nuget.org/packages/NGeoNamesCore/) with .NET Core and .NET 6 compatibility.
+The library is now available as a [NuGet package](https://www.nuget.org/packages/NGeoNamesCore/) with .NET Core and .NET 8 compatibility.

 ## Basic usage / example / "quick start"